-I. Final Design
+I. New Bridge Design Review Process

-MaineDOT will consult with the Maine SHPO through final design.
-The bridge type has been established as a steel girder bridge supported by concrete abutments and piers.
-MaineDOT will provide the Bridge Design Committee and the Section 106 consulting parties, for their review and comments, details on aesthetic bridge design features, including public space, viewing, railing and lighting options to ensure compatibility with existing historic features.
+MaineDOT will consult with the Maine SHPO, the Bridge Design Committee, and the consulting parties on the final design of the new bridge.
+MaineDOT will provide the SHPO, Bridge Design Committee, and the consulting parties, for their review and comments, details on aesthetic bridge design features, including public space, viewing, railing and lighting options to ensure compatibility with existing historic features.
 The information will be provided at 60% and 90% relevant design documents via email and posted on the MaineDOT Frank J Wood web page.
-The Design Advisory Committee and Section 106 consulting parties will have 15 calendar days to review and provide any comments to MaineDOT.
+The Design Advisory Committee and consulting parties will have 30 calendar days to review and provide any comments to MaineDOT.